FeanorTheElf/he-ring/examples/bgv_basics/Readme.md

 ```
 Note here that the plaintext modulus `t` was not part of the BGV parameters - the rationale behind this is that a BGV ciphertext often is a valid ciphertext (encrypting a different message) for multiple different plaintext moduli.
 Moreover, it is important that `t` must be coprime to `q`, otherwise there is no security.
-However, due to the way how `q` is sampled, this is unlikely to be a problem.
+However, since `q` is sampled using large primes of up to 56 bits, this is unlikely to be a problem.

 Next, let's generate the keys we will require later.
 Since the type of the ciphertext ring depends on the type of the chosen parameters, all further functions are associated functions of `ChosenBGVParamType`.
-This is actually a choice I am not completely happy with, since I don't want BGV to be tied to any specific parameter object, but would love to allow users to create plain-and ciphertext ring completely themselves.
+While it would be preferable for the BFV implementation not to be tied to any specific parameter object, not doing this would cause problems, see the doc of [`crate::bfv::BFVParams`].
-However, this would also cause some problems, I have discussed this somewhat in the docs for BFV [`crate::bfv::BFVParams`].
 ```rust
 #![feature(allocator_api)]
 # use he_ring::bgv::{BGVParams, CiphertextRing, PlaintextRing, Pow2BGV};